hartwigmedical/documentation/data-access-request-guide.md

 Aligned readout data will be made available per sample via GCP.

 Some notes to keep in mind:
-- Files can be very large (up to 300GB) so consider this when you want to egress the files (comes with costs, see [Tips on accessing the data through GCP](#tips-on-accessing-the-data-through-GCP)).
+- Files can be very large (up to 300GB) so consider this when you want to egress the files (comes with costs, see [Accessing HMF data through GCP](./accessing-hmf-data-through-gcp.md)).

-Example loading CRAM file in IGV:
+##### Example loading CRAM file in IGV:
-- Create the links for the CRAM and accompanying CRAI file (by clicking the most right icon next to a run)
+It is possible to directly load CRAM files into IGV using the Google Cloud Storage URL.
+Please note that to do this, IGV requires your permission to access both Google Cloud Storage and Google Drive.
+It is at this time not possible to exclude Google Drive from these permissions.
+To load a CRAM file directly from Google Cloud Storage:
-- Open the IGV program and choose option "Load from URL"
+- Open the IGV program and choose option 'Google' > 'Login' from the menu bar
+- Log in to your Google Account
+- Set the GCP project that will be used for billing the (small amount of) egress cost by choosing 'Google' > 'Enter Project ID'
+- Choose option 'File' > 'Load from URL'
-- Paste the CRAM file link at field "File URL"
+- Paste the CRAM file gs:// URL at field 'File URL'
-- Paste the CRAI file link at field "Index URL"
+- Paste the CRAI file gs:// URL at field 'Index URL'

 Please find more details on the methods used to generate both the genomic and clinical data on a separate [Methods](./data-access-request-methods.md) page.

-### RNAseq data (FASTQ format)
+### RNA-seq data (FASTQ format)

-RNAseq data will be made available per sample via GCP.
+RNA-seq data will be made available per sample via GCP.

 Some notes to keep in mind:
-- Files can be very large  so consider this when you want to egress the files (comes with costs, see [Tips on accessing the data through GCP](#tips-on-accessing-the-data-through-GCP)).
+- Files can be very large so consider this when you want to egress the files (comes with costs, see [Accessing HMF data through GCP](./accessing-hmf-data-through-gcp.md)).

 ### More information
-- For source code of our analysis pipeline see our [pipeline5 repo](https://github.com/hartwigmedical/pipeline5).
+- For source code of our analysis pipeline see our [pipeline5 repository](https://github.com/hartwigmedical/pipeline5).
-- For source code of all HMF tools see our [hmftools repo](https://github.com/hartwigmedical/hmftools).
+- For source code of all HMF tools see our [hmftools repository](https://github.com/hartwigmedical/hmftools).
 - For an example patient report see our [resources page](https://resources.hartwigmedicalfoundation.nl/).
 - For various resource files used in the analysis see our [resources page](https://resources.hartwigmedicalfoundation.nl/).